durandaltheta/cpp_template_workshop/README.md

 This repository has github actions setup to automatically build and run unit tests on each branch.
 Therefore, no local editor and tooling is technically necessary, you can simply edit your branch in the browser and commit most of the time and see the results.
 It will probably be faster to develop, build and test locally though.

-I have provided the solutions for most exercises in the branch `solutions`.
+I have provided the solutions for most unit tests in the branch `solutions`.
 It is *intended* that you use this branch as reference.
 I do not want you to write your own solutions (though I have no problem if you do that on your own time).
 I literally expect participants to do the following:
 - open `solutions` branch in their browser on right side of your screen (or other monitor)
 - open your branch in your code editor on the left side of your screen (or other monitor)
-- type *BY HAND* each exercise solution into your branch
+- type *BY HAND* each unit test solution into your branch
     - *NO COPY PASTE*.
-The point of this exercise is to force all parts of your brain to engage with the learning process
+The point of this unit test is to force all parts of your brain to engage with the learning process
     - much of the code you need to enter will need to be in the `inc/` and `inc/detail` directories, as that is where our template definitions will live
 - optionally, compile and run the unit tests locally with `cmake . && make cpp_template_2023_ut && tst/cpp_template_workshop_ut`
     - a single unit test can be run with `tst/cpp_template_workshop_ut unit_test_name`